 Defense Attorneys Need Not Fear the Reptile Strategy

-The Reptile Strategy has garnered quite a bit of attention as of late.
+The Reptile Strategy has garnered quite a bit of attention in recent years.
 And, perhaps, for good reason.
 However, if we play our cards right, we should be able to unveil it for what it is: highly manipulative.
 And once jurors become aware that they’re being manipulated, the strategy tends to backfire.
 In other words, the plaintiffs end up on the losing end of their own strategy.

 In effect, the Reptile strategy relies on the assumption that upon hearing about an injury or accident that our minds are hardwired not only to relate to the injured party, but to actually sense the danger for ourselves.
 The theory then follows that if we’re feeling threatened, we’ll move to protect ourselves, and in trial, the plaintiff as well.
 It’s an attempt to play on the emotions of others.
 But rather than garnering sympathy for the plaintiff, jurors are encouraged to feel anger for the defense.